-- A (95-100%)

-- A- (90-94%)

-- B+ (87-89%)

-- B (84-86%)

-- B- (80-83%)

-- C+ (75-79%)

-- C (70-74%)

-- D (60-69%)

-- F (0-59%)

-- A- to A Truly outstanding work that demonstrates an excellent command of the subject.

-- B- to B+ Work that represents a good command of the subject and is beyond usual expectations for the course.

-- C to C+ Work that represents a command of the subject and meets expectations.
+Grades A (95-100%) A- (90-94%) B+ (87-89%) B (84-86%) (80-83% (75-79% (70-74% (60-69% (0-59% A- to A Truly outstanding work that demonstrates an excellent command of the subject.
+B- to B + Work that represents a good command of the subject and is beyond usual expectations for the course.
+C to C+ + / Work that represents a command of the subject and meets expectations.
 C is the minimum pass level for all Major and Minor courses (including concentrations).
-C is also the minimum pass level for WRI 101 and WRI 102.

-- Work considered at a minimal passing level, but demonstrates significant gaps in knowledge and falls short of expectations.

-- F Work that demonstrates substantial shortcomings in knowledge and/or is insufficient in quality to warrant awarding credit for the course.
+C is also the minimum pass level for WRI 101 and WRI 102. e Build D Work considered at a minimal passing level, but demonstrates sig knowledge and falls short of expectations.
+Work considered at a minimal passing level, but demonstrates significant gaps in knowledge and falls short of expectations.
+F Work that demonstrates substantial shortcomings in knowledge and/or is insufficient in quality to warrant awarding credit for the course. in quality to warrant awarding credit for the course.
+F Judicial Sanction WF (Withdrawal Fail) At the time of withdrawal, the student had failing grade.

-- F\ Judicial Sanction

-- WF (Withdrawal Fail) At the time of withdrawal, the student had failing grade.
 A student must obtain a Course Withdrawal Form.
 If the approval is granted, the transcript will indicate that the student withdrew with a failing grade (WF).
-Withdrawals are not accepted after the last day of classes for each semester.

-Grading Scale (4.0):

-The following are the grading scales used in AUN's 4-point grading system
+Withdrawals are accepted after the last day of classes for each semester.
+Grading Scale (4.0): The following are the grading scales used in AUN's 4-point grading system